ericd-1qbit/the_temple/machine_learning/algorithms/Diffusion Models/Stable Diffusion & Latent Diffusion Models.md

 n sum, our work makes the following contributions:

 (i) In contrast to purely transformer-based approaches [23, 66], our method scales more graceful to higher dimen- sional data and can thus (a) work on a compression level which provides more faithful and detailed reconstructions than previous work (see Fig. 1) and (b) can be efficiently applied to high-resolution synthesis of megapixel images. (ii) We achieve competitive performance on multiple tasks (unconditional image synthesis, inpainting, stochastic super-resolution) and datasets while significantly lowering computational costs.
-Compared to pixel-based diffusion ap-
+Compared to pixel-based diffusion approaches, we also significantly decrease inference costs.

-proaches, we also significantly decrease inference costs. (iii) We show that, in contrast to previous work [93] which learns both an encoder/decoder architecture and a score-based prior simultaneously, our approach does not re- quire a delicate weighting of reconstruction and generative abilities.
-This ensures extremely faithful reconstructions
+(iii) We show that, in contrast to previous work [93] which learns both an encoder/decoder architecture and a score-based prior simultaneously, our approach does not re- quire a delicate weighting of reconstruction and generative abilities.
+This ensures extremely faithful reconstructions and requires very little regularization of the latent space.

-and requires very little regularization of the latent space. (iv) We find that for densely conditioned tasks such as super-resolution, inpainting and semantic synthesis, our model can be applied in a convolutional fashion and render

-large, consistent images of ∼ 10242 px.
+(iv) We find that for densely conditioned tasks such as super-resolution, inpainting and semantic synthesis, our model can be applied in a convolutional fashion and render large, consistent images of ∼ 10242 px.
-(v) Moreover, we design a general-purpose conditioning

-mechanism based on cross-attention, enabling multi-modal training.
+(v) Moreover, we design a general-purpose conditioning mechanism based on cross-attention, enabling multi-modal training.
 We use it to train class-conditional, text-to-image and layout-to-image models.

 (vi) Finally, we release pretrained latent diffusion and autoencoding models at https : / / github . com/CompVis/latent-diffusion which might be reusable for a various tasks besides training of DMs [81].